YazanSneneh/reading-notes-201/class-07.md

 ```
 # Domain Modeling
   * Domain modeling is the process of creating a conceptual model for a specific problem.
-  * a domain model that's articulated well can verify and validate your understanding of that problem.
+  * a domain model is modelling an entity and it's property and methods, it's encapsulating objects and this is the basic form of OOP.

 Here's some tips to follow when building your own domain models.